jantonioavalos/jantonioavalos/src/content/posts/case-study-my-portfolio.md

 I'm an engineer with electronics and software development background.
 However, I enjoy designing experiences as products that **empower people** to upgrade their skills.

 Getting into UX is complicated.
-Many employers look for trendy colors applied on beautiful devices with original interfaces.
-While only few cares about the **insights, the decisions and user's feedback**.
+Many employers look for trendy colors around beautiful devices barely displaying a non-standard UI.
+Only few care about the **insights, the decisions and user's feedback**.

 So I had to find my place in this industry.
-I needed a space to showcase my UX/UI experience but highlighting the value of **strategy, research and testing**.
+I needed a space to showcase my UX/UI experience but highlighting the value of **strategy, research and testing work**.

 That's why I built this website by my own.
 Here's the living case study: